-Staff efforts such as scanning every animal picked up for a microchip, uploading a photograph of every animal into WCRAS' database immediately, and ensuring staff follow up on contacting the owners of those animals with identification all help to support WCRAS' successful return- to-owner numbers.
-Field staff also routinely research social media platforms as well as the WCRAS database for lost animal reports.
-These activities frequently result in a prompt reunification without requiring the animal to be brought to the shelter.
+Staff efforts support WCRAS's highly successful return-to-owner numbers.
+Such as efforts include immediately such as scanning every each animal picked up for a microchip, uploading a photograph of every each animal into WCRAS' database immediately, and ensuring staff follow up on contacting the owners of those animals with identification (tags, microchip, collar with contact info) all help to support WCRAS' successful return- to- owner numbers.
+Field staff also routinely research social media platforms as well as and the WCRAS internal database for lost animal reports.
+These activities frequently result in a prompt reunification without requiring the animal to be brought to the shelter, resulting in cost savings to WCRAS but more importantly, returning animals safely to their families.
 It takes effort, attention to detail and a lot of follow through to ensure that staff are doing everything possible to return animals to their homes.